The Spider’s Wish

 Have I shed man-blood?
 Have I roared and rampaged?”

-Sendal did not cower, but was shocked to see
+Sendal stood his ground, but was shocked to see

 Four jet globes shine as her head cleared the scree.